 While advertising a group fitness class, you could inadvertently copy a competitor's slogan or other advertising element.
 Accidental advertising injuries are covered by general liability insurance.
 This includes:

-While general liability insurance covers many common sports and fitness business risks, it does not provide absolute protection.
+While general liability insurance covers the most common sports and fitness business risks, it does not provide absolute protection.
 Other policies to consider include:

-Business owner's policy: A BOP bundles general liability insurance with commercial property insurance, often at a lower premium than if the policies were purchased separately.
+Business owner's policy: A BOP bundles general liability coverage with commercial property insurance, often at a lower premium than if the policies were purchased separately.
 This policy protects valuable equipment, such as a Pilates reformer.

-Professional liability insurance: General liability insurance covers accidents, but it won’t protect you if a client blames an injury on your training.
-Professional liability insurance covers legal expenses if you’re sued for unsatisfactory work.
+Professional liability insurance: General liability insurance covers accidents, but it won’t protect you if a client claims your technique or advice caused an injury.
+Professional liability insurance covers legal expenses if you’re sued for negligence.

 Are you ready to safeguard your fitness business with general liability insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.